 - Pink skin with white flesh

-- Yellow skin with white flesh
+- Yellow skin with white flesh (common fruits in Nicaragua)

 Although it’s common to find the pink varieties around the world.
 The yellow skin pitahaya is from Latin America.